madetech/learn/core-skills/tdd/README.md

 - [ ] Can describe expected behaviours from the perspective of the user.
   - Required - Can write test names which describe the behaviour of the software from a user’s perspective.

+- [ ] Can describe the situations where using triangulation helps improve test quality.
+  - Required - Can explain what the potential flaws of not including triangulation are.
+  - Required - Can explain how triangulation overcomes these flaws.

+- [ ] Can demonstrate triangulation when TDDing an example piece of code.
+  - Required - Production code cannot be easily slimed, due to the use of triangulation.

 ### Wolf

 ![Wolf](./wolf.jpg)